abhinavmehndiratta/abhinavmehndiratta.github.io/_posts/2019-06-22-triangle-counting.md

 First we create a new GraphBLAS matrix using the facebook graph from SNAP Datasets.
 {% highlight julia %}
-julia> using SuiteSparseGraphBLAS, SparseArrays, LightGraphs, SNAPDatasets, BenchmarkTools
+julia> using GraphBLASInterface, SuiteSparseGraphBLAS, SparseArrays, LightGraphs, SNAPDatasets, BenchmarkTools

 julia> g = loadsnap(:facebook_combined)
 {4039, 88234} undirected simple Int64 graph